Ferdinand Seidl

-Ferdinand Seidl (March 10, 1856 – December 1, 1942) was a Slovenian naturalist, and geologist.
+Ferdinand Seidl (March 10, 1856 – December 1, 1942) was a Slovenian naturalist and geologist.

 Seidl is considered the founder of Slovenian geology and geological terminology.

+His wide ranging interests encompassed geology, seismology, meteorology and botany but the 1895 Ljubljana earthquake led to a focus on seismology.
+He was the author of the first Slovenian popular book on geology.

 He died in his native Novo Mesto, where a street bears his name (Seidlova ulica).